prad9192/Heart-disease-Classification/README.md

 # Heart-disease-Classification
-Using LogisticRegression, RandomForestClassifier and KNeighborsClassifier Classifier
+Using LogisticRegression, RandomForestClassifier and KNeighborsClassifier